Quiet nights – Quero a vida sempre assim – parte 3

 Some readers might think me somewhat morbid because of my fascination with cemeteries.
 Perhaps that’s so.
 But there’s also more to it.
 Whatever our differences, all humans, all living things share death.
 Humans, in particular, also share funeral rituals.
 While the evidence is considered inconclusive, archaeologists have discovered Neanderthal skeletons as old as 300,000 years across Europe and western Asia buried under a layer of flower pollen.
 The earliest undisputed human burial dates back an estimated 100,000 years.

-Cultural historians contend that funeral rituals across cultures are highly predictable and often act as a stabilizing force within communities.
+Cultural historians contend that funeral rituals across cultures are highly predictable and can be seen as a stabilizing force within communities.
 Often, they describe the five characteristics – significant symbols, gathered community, ritual action, cultural heritage, and some symbolic transition of the corpse – that tend to cross-culturally unite these services.
 While a cemetery visit doesn’t allow me to observe all five, sometimes, a funeral might pass by

 I am also drawn to cemeteries that hold, as many do, interesting works of art